raneill26/comp423-coursenotes/docs/tutorials/rust-setup.md

 git commit -m “Initial commit with README”
 ```

+!!! note
     The first line of code creates the README with the text "Rust Tutorial".
 Then, the changes (a created file with additions to it) are added and commited to our local repository.
 In Part 2, you will set up a remote repository using GitHub, a website that is a powerful tool for storing, saving, and collborating on projects.

 ### Creating a remote repository using GitHub